Merkel's coalition faces rough ride in regional election

 Yet another election defeat for the CDU could cause further nervousness among backbenchers in the Berlin parliament worried about their job security.
 Merkel's coalition faces a difficult vote on the euro zone bailout on September 29 and there are already fears that not enough coalition deputies will back Merkel.

 The Greens, riding high in national polls in the wake of the Japanese nuclear disaster, are expected to win 9 percent after 3.4 percent in 2006.
-If the Greens clear the five percent hurdle in the state, the environmental party will have seats in all 16 German states for the first time.
+If the Greens clear the five percent hurdle in the state for the first time, the environmental party will have seats in all 16 states for the first time.

 The state premier of the northeastern state that borders Poland, Erwin Sellering of the SPD, is keeping his options open on coalition partners.
 Local polls show most in the state want to see a continuation of the SPD-CDU coalition.